Kakuei Tanaka: Premiership (1972–1974)

+Tanaka entered the office with the highest popularity rating of any new premier in Japanese history.
+Tanaka brought in his those who had helped ensure his election in the cabinet: Miki as deputy prime minister, Ohira as foreign minister and Nakasone as minister of international trade and industry.

 Foreign policy

 One of Tanaka's most remembered achievements is normalizing Japanese relations with the People's Republic of China, which occurred around the same time as Richard Nixon's efforts to do the same for Chinese relations with the United States.
 In 1972, Tanaka met with Chinese premier Zhou Enlai to discuss the normalization of relations between the two countries.
 Among other matters, they discussed the Senkaku Islands, which would later become a major point of contention between the two countries.
 Tanaka reportedly asked Zhou "What is your view on the Senkaku Islands?
 Some people say things about them to me," to which Zhou replied "I do not want to talk about it this time.
 If there wasn't oil, neither Taiwan nor the United States would make this an issue."
 Just two months after taking office, Tanaka met Chinese Communist Party chairman Mao Zedong.